nirajp82/AmazonAuroraPostgreSQL/06_Aurora_Scaling_HA/04_AuroraClusterCacheMgmt.md

 * **Cluster Cache Management** keeps replicas' buffer cache synchronized with primary
 * Enables **fast recovery of application performance** after failover
 * Duration of failover is unaffected by CCM, but CCM reduces post-failover performance impact

+### Cluster Cache Management – Transaction Performance Graph
 <img width="1312" height="612" alt="image" src="https://github.com/user-attachments/assets/caedade1-adc1-41b7-96ed-be6020a1bc37" />

+The graph illustrates **transaction throughput (transactions per second)** during a failover scenario with and without **Cluster Cache Management (CCM)** enabled.

+* **X-axis**: Time (seconds)
+* **Y-axis**: Transactions per second (TPS) or CPU utilization

+**Observations:**

+* **Red line**: Cluster with CCM enabled

+  * Transactions per second remain stable
+  * No visible drop during failover
+  * Indicates that pre-warmed buffer cache on the replica maintains performance

+* **Blue line** (or line representing system without CCM):

+  * Shows a noticeable **dip in TPS** immediately after failover
+  * Occurs because the buffer cache on the new primary is cold
+  * Cluster performance gradually recovers as the cache warms up

+**Key Takeaways:**

+* CCM ensures that replicas maintain a pre-loaded buffer cache, **eliminating post-failover performance degradation**
+* Without CCM, the cluster experiences temporary reduced throughput until the buffer cache is rebuilt
+* The duration of the failover itself is independent of CCM; the difference lies in **post-failover performance**

+---

+If you want, I can also **draw a simple ASCII-style graph** for your README so it visually matches your screenshot.
+It works well for text-based documentation.
+Do you want me to do that?

 ---